oliver-charlesworth/nespot/README.md

 | `-i` / `--info` | Print ROM info |

-## Running in browser
+## Running in a browser

 Put your ROMs in the `roms/` directory.
 Then:

 ```
-./gradlew jsBrowserProductionRun --continuous"
+./gradlew jsBrowserProductionRun --continuous
 ```

 Then visit `http://localhost:8080/<rom>` (without a `.nes` suffix).

-## Prerequisites

-NESpot is built with JDK 11.
-It may work with older Java versions, but this has not been tested.

 ## Key bindings